“We’re Quite A Resilient Bunch”

 “We’ve also got beautiful travel posters which have been kindly donated to us as an exhibition.

-William added: “The demographic here is older, so lots of people have been shielding in Cushendun, but getting people into the building was very much a highlight.
+William says: “The demographic here is older, so lots of people have been shielding in Cushendun, but getting people into the building was very much a highlight.
 It’s a very lonely place when nobody is in it, even to have three or four people here lifts your heart and mind.
 To be able to open and welcome people safely has been really worth the effort.”